 - Wire slicker brushes are good for dogs with long or medium hair.

-- Bristle brushes are suitable for short haired dogs.
+- Bristle brushes are suitable for short-haired dogs.

 - Hair rakes are ideal for dogs that have double coats.
 These brushes do a good job of removing tangles and getting to the undercoat.

 In general, you should have two types of brushes at home.
 One should have bristles that are widely spaced for brushing the outer coat.
-The other should be tight space and used for the face.
+The other should be in a tight space and used for the face.

 If your dog’s hair is very dry, you might want to consider using spraying some water on it first.
-You could also apply a spray on de-tangler to tangle split ends and matted hair.
+You could also apply a spray-on de-tangler to tangle split ends and matted hair.